Icyene/UnicodeTable/README.md

-UnicodeTable
+&#x1f680; UnicodeTable
 ============

-An Unicode character search engine bundled in a simple UI.
+A Unicode search engine bundled in an intuitive UI, for when Unicode makes you feel small.

+CJK characters are omitted.